kaikue/Oceania/README.md

     - Decorations
         - 1d Perlin noise
         - Might allow for multi-chunk structures
+            - check if adjacent chunk would have a structure
+            - need to prevent same structure from spawning in a bunch- local maximum?
+    - Ores, etc.
+        - 2d Perlin noise
     - Multithreading
 - All TODOs in code
 - Structures can only be in one chunk (and overwrite each other all the time)